AI-sInA/Data-Science-und-ML-Team-9/3_Model/README.md

 ## Submission

 The final model is used to make predictions on the submission dataset.
 The predictions are saved to a CSV file for submission.

-## Code Structure

-The code is structured into several functions and sections for data loading, preprocessing, feature engineering, model training, hyperparameter optimization, and evaluation.
-This modular approach ensures that the code is organized and easy to understand.

-## Conclusion

-The notebook demonstrates a complete workflow for building and evaluating machine learning models for sales prediction.
-The use of feature engineering, data preprocessing, neural networks, and hyperparameter optimization ensures that the models are well-tuned and provide accurate predictions.